sjaakspiegels/docker-swarm-wso2-apimanager/README.md

 ```

 # MySql database
-For data persistence we used the standard MySql 5.7 image.
+For data persistence the standard MySql 5.7 image is used.
 In this example the data for the MySql database is located in /var/dockerdata/wso2/mysql.
 Copy the folder mysql/conf.d and mysql/initdb.d to /var/dockerdata/wso2/mysql/conf.d and /var/dockerdata/wso2/mysql/initdb.d.
 After this copy the MySql container is ready to be started.
 ```
 $ docker service create -–name mysql –p 3306:3306 -–network=wso2 \